-A presented athlete does not start a run, jam session, or a trick attempt If an athlete, for reasons other than personal health condition, does not start a run or a trick attempt within 5 seconds from the starting signal provided by the course manager DNS will be used as a score marking for the run, jam, or single trick attempt.
-Competition interruption during an athlete performance The competition will resume from where it was interrupted, and the interrupted athlete(s) will be granted a restart or re-run within the same or a later session of the same competition heat.

-External interference during an athlete performance In case of external interference that might compromise the athlete's performance, the technical delegate or event director -at their own discretion- can grant the athlete a restart or re-run option.
-Equipment (skateboard) failure during athlete's run or a jam session If any equipment failure occurs during a run or a jam session, the athlete may try and continue with the broken or otherwise damaged equipment.
-The clock is not interrupted.
-The run is scored up until the withdrawal or the end of the run.
-The athlete can be provided a replacement skateboard.
-The clock is not interrupted.
-The run is scored up until the end of the run.
+A presented athlete does not start a run, jam session, or a trick attempt If an athlete, for reasons other than personal health condition, does not start their run or trick attempt within 5 seconds from the starting signal provided by the Course Manager DNS will be used as a score marking for the run, jam, or single trick attempt.
+Competition interruption during an athlete performance The competition will resume from where it was interrupted, and the interrupted athlete(s) will be granted a restart or re-run within the same or later session of the same competition heat.
+External interference during an athlete performance In case of external interference which might compromise the athlete's performance, the Technical Delegate or Event Director -at their own discretion- can grant the athlete a restart or re-run option.
+Equipment (skateboard) failure during athlete's run or a jam session If any equipment failure occurs during a run or a jam session, the athlete may try to continue with the broken or otherwise damaged equipment. • The clock is not interrupted. • The run is scored up until the withdrawal or the end of the run. • The athlete can be provided with a replacement skateboard.
+The clock is not interrupted. • The run is scored up until the end of the run.
 In case the athlete stops: the run is scored up until the moment of withdrawal.
 Failure of the scoring system/clock In case of interruption due to a timing or scoring equipment failure, the competition may be resumed using the OC manual timing and scoring systems.
 Affected outputs will be produced as normal.
-Minor infringement to the competition rules The technical delegate may decide to score a run or a single trick attempt with a "0" - ZERO points.
+Minor infringement to the competition rules or sportsmanship-l ike behavior The Technical Delegate may decide to score a run or a single trick attempt with a "0" - ZERO points.
 The athlete remains eligible for ranking with their other performances.
 An athlete qualified for the final event round and is disqualified before the final starts If an athlete who has qualified for the final is marked as disqualified before the start of the final round, the next highest-ranked non-qualified athlete from the previous competition round will progress to the final.

-Disqualification after an event Disqualification due to any violation of the Olympic Charter, or the World Anti-Doping Code, or any other serious breach of an applicable regulation issued by the IOC, World Skate, or a NOC, will be sanctioned by the technical delegate and will be indicated with the Invalid Results Mark "DQB" in all event outputs and OWSR.
+Disqualification after an event Disqualification due to any violation of the Olympic Charter, or the World Anti-Doping Code, or any other serious breach of an applicable regulation issued by the IOC, World Skate, or a NOC, will be sanctioned by the Technical Delegate and will be indicated with the Invalid Results Mark "DQB" in all event outputs and OWSR.
 This type of DQB is applicable from the moment of official competition finish and up to 24 hours after the award ceremony completion.